NTC thermistor sensors

 These thermistors are mainly used as resistive temperature sensors and current limiting devices.
-The coefficient of sensitivity to temperature is about five times that of silicon temperature sensors (silistors) and about ten times that of resistance temperature detectors (RTDs).
-NTC sensors are generally used in a range of -55 ° C to 200 ° C. Unlike resistance temperature detectors, which are made from metals, NTC thermistor temperature sensors are generally made of ceramics or polymers.
+The temperature sensitivity coefficient is about five times greater than that of silicon temperature sensors (silistors) and about ten times greater than that of resistance temperature detectors (RTDs).
+NTC sensors are generally used in the temperature range of -55 ° C to 200 ° C. Unlike resistance temperature detectors, which are made from metals, NTC thermistor temperature sensors are generally made of ceramics or polymers.
 Different materials used result in different temperature responses, as well as other characteristics.

-Despite everything, RTD sensors (Pt100 type PLATINUM RESISTANCE THERMOMETERS type Pt100) remain the most precise sensors with an accuracy of ± 0,5% of the measured temperature and they are useful in the temperature range between -200 ° C and 800 °C, a much wider range than that of NTC temperature sensors.
+Despite everything, RTD sensors (Pt100 type PLATINUM RESISTANCE THERMOMETERS) remain the most accurate sensors with an accuracy of ± 0,5% of the measured temperature and they are useful in the temperature range between -200 ° C and 800 °C, a much wider range than NTC temperature sensors.

 Risk of self-heating

 The thermal capacity represents the quantity of heat necessary to increase the temperature of the thermistor of 1 ° C and is usually expressed in mJ/°C. Knowing the precise heat capacity is of great importance when using an NTC thermistor sensor as an inrush current limiting device, as it defines the response speed of the NTC temperature sensor.

 Selection and calculation of the curve